-I. What really makes you different?
+What really makes you different?

-Be clear and genuine about what makes you different from other companies, and tell people in your advertising, social media and recruitment campaigns!
+Be clear and genuine about what makes you different from other firms, and keep telling people in your advertising, social media and recruitment campaigns.
 Just saying that you are a ‘dynamic business’ or a ‘leading firm’ won’t be enough.
 Try to take yourself outside the business and think “what is truly different and good about us?”, and be honest.
-Have a good look at what your competitors are saying about themselves and when writing about your company, try avoid the over-used adjectives, such as being ‘inspiring’, ‘innovative’, ‘creative’ – this may be true, but other companies are probably saying the same, so it is unlikely to stand out.
+Have a good look at what your competitors are saying about themselves and when writing about your business, try avoid the over-used adjectives, such as being ‘inspiring’, ‘innovative’, ‘creative’ – this may be true, but other firms are probably saying the same, so it is unlikely to stand out.
 Perhaps the best source of inspiration and feedback for creating a compelling account of what sets your firm apart and why people should join you above all others is to ask your recent hires why they joined.
 What were the key selling points they saw in your firm?
 Why did the job appeal?
 Who else did they see when they were interviewing and how did they compare to you?
 How do they find working with you?

-V. Listen to feedback,
+Listen to feedback

 Not always easy and it can sometimes ‘grate’ on the ego, but try to get feedback from those applicants you have offered who have turned you down.
 If you are using a recruitment consultant, they should be able to help here (at least the good ones should!).
 Frank feedback and constructive criticism is seldom easy to hear, but it might be revealing and provide you with valuable insight which you can use to adapt your approach in the future.